-- 50. Once proceedings have been instigated, a fair, transparent and published procedure should be followed to ensure consistency for all and a common approach to exploring fitness to practise issues.
-This procedure should be clear to both the student and those involved in the fitness to practise proceedings.
-The procedure should be consistent with that expected by the validating university (if separate from the osteopathic educational institution), and with the principles in this guidance. - 51.
-Independent support should be signposted to the student. - 52.
-The role of the investigator should be undertaken by a suitably qualified and independent person, in accordance with the procedures laid down by the osteopathic educational institution.
+- 55. Once proceedings have been instigated, a fair, transparent and published procedure should be followed to ensure consistency for all and a common approach to exploring fitness to practise issues.
+This procedure and timeframes should be clear to both the student and those involved in the fitness to practise proceedings, and students should be kept up to date on the progress of their case.
+The process should be consistent with that expected by the validating university (if separate from the osteopathic educational institution), and with the principles in this guidance. - 56.
+Independent support should be signposted to the student.

-&lt;sup>13 The Data Protection legislation only allows this type of information to be passed to a third party with the consent of the student.
+16 The Data Protection legislation only allows this type of information to be passed to a third party with the consent of the student.
 It may be appropriate for osteopathic educational institutions to consider further whether all students should be asked to consent to the disclosure of such information as a condition of admission to reinforce the importance of patient safety.